seanaujong/software-engineering-prep/README.md

 ## 🤔 Harvard CS50's Introduction to Computer Science

 CS50's Introduction to Computer Science is the foundation for all of your software engineering skills.

+- [CS50's Introduction to Computer Science][3]

-Here's what I want you to do:
+Here's what I want you to do while taking this course:

-0. Take [CS50's Introduction to Computer Science][3] course
 1. Watch every lecture, section, and short.
 Don't forget the lecture notes.
 2. Do every practice problem, lab, and problem set question.
 3. Watch [🍀DorsCodingSchool][4]'s solutions to understand the problem-solving thought process.